MaedehY/MaedehY/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 🌱 **Currently Learning**

-I’m currently learning advanced multilevel modeling and regression and R language to advance my research in a high quality and proffesional way
+I’m currently learning advanced multilevel modeling, regression, and the R programming language to enhance the quality and professionalism of my research.

 -------------------------------------------------------------------------------------------------------------------------------
 ⚡ **Fun fact**